 Wine is in Anthony Hili’s blood.
 His ancestors started producing wine in 1930, but a generation or so later, it was closed down.
 Anthony restarted the family business, and now produces limited bottles of white, rose, red and port wine, which have won multiple medals.
 The gold-hued white wine I taste is named for a Phoenician goddess, Tanit, and has notes of apples, apricots, peaches, honeydew melon, pears and elderflower.
 It’s a summer wine, light yet full bodied.
 Hili produces about 12,000 bottles of this per year.
 Each of the wines has its own unique story, and Hili is happy to tell them—anyone who wants to visit can book a tasting, paired with cheese and charcuterie, on Tuesdays and Saturdays.

 There are two Maltese outposts of this restaurant brand, which boasts locations in Monaco, Dubai, Mykonos, to name a few.
 The one I visited is housed on the ground floor of The Phoenicia hotel, with its own private entrance.
-A cosy atmosphere inside, as well as terrace for al fresco dining, the menu is what you’d expect from the brand, with a focus on meat but seafood and vegetarian options, too.
-Flavours range from Asia (wok-tossed beef with aubergine) to South America (crispy tuna tacos).
+There is a cozy atmosphere inside, as well as terrace for al fresco dining.
+The menu is what you’d expect from the brand, with a focus on meat but seafood and vegetarian options, too.
+Flavors range from Asia (wok-tossed beef with aubergine) to South America (crispy tuna tacos).

 Stay at the grand dame of Malta